urbanware-org/mimefield/README.md

 ## Usage

+There are two methods available to get the MIME information.

+If not explicitly changed via `--use-magic` command-line argument, *MIMEfield* will read out the MIME information using the `file` utility, which is included in all *Linux* and *Unix*-like operating systems by default.
+In case it is missing, *MIMEfield* uses the *libmagic* file type identification library instead as fallback.

+However, `file` utility does not exist on *Windows* operating systems, so *MIMEfield* will directly use the *libmagic* library there and so the `--use-magic` command-line argument has no effect at all.

 ### MIME determination script

 For example, you want to get the information, which MIME type the file `/tmp/somefile.odt` has:

+The script should return one of the following MIME types, depending on the method used.

+#### Using the `file` utility

+Running the command

 ```bash
 ./mime-get.py -p '/tmp/somefile.odt'
 ```

-The script should return one of the following MIME types, depending on the method used.
+should return the the following (or similar):

-There are two methods available to get the MIME information.

-#### Using the `file` utility

-If not explicitly changed via `--use-magic` command-line argument, *MIMEfield* will read out the MIME information using the `file` utility, which is included in all *Linux* and *Unix*-like operating systems by default.
-In case it is missing, *MIMEfield* uses the *libmagic* file type identification library instead as fallback.

 ```
 application/vnd.oasis.opendocument.text